-In 2008, Matt became a published author of two books—When Answers Aren’t Enough: Experiencing God as Good When Life Isn’t (Zondervan, April 2008) and Losing God: Clinging to Faith Through Doubt and Depression (InterVarsity, November 2008)—with hopes of writing many more.
+In 2008, Matt became a published author of two books, When Answers Aren’t Enough: Experiencing God as Good When Life Isn’t (Zondervan, 2008) and Losing God: Clinging to Faith Through Doubt and Depression (InterVarsity, 2008).

 Matt took up his headphones once more in 2010, announcing classical music and (briefly) anchoring local news content for NPR’s Morning Edition on WVTF in Roanoke, Virginia.
 Then it was off to Charlotte in 2011 where he now hosts classical music, weekdays 10 to 3, on 89.9 WDAV and online at WDAV.org.

 Matt has a fondness for all things classic(al): music, movies, books–and the Tom Baker years of Doctor Who.
 Right now he’s enjoying the “Champagne Polka” by Strauss, Jr., the 1933 film Dinner at Eight, and anything Anne Lamott has ever written.

 (Photo credit: Brandon Schauf)